primeqa/primeqa/examples/boolqa/README.md

 - **M**achine **R**eading **C**omprehension: given a question and and answer, find a representative span that may contain a short answer.
 This is analyzed in detail in the tydiqa.ipynb
 - **Q**uestion **T**ype **C**lassification: given the question, decide if it is boolean or short_answer
-- **Ev**idence **C**lassification: given a question and a short answer span, decide the short answer span supports yes or no. This is analyzed in more detail in evc.ipynb.
+- **Ev**idence **C**lassification: given a question and a short answer span, decide the short answer span supports yes or no.
 - **S**core **N**ormalization - span scores may have different dynamic ranges according as whether the question is boolean or short_anwer.
 Normalize them uniformally to `[0,1]`.

+We provide pretrained models for each of these downstream components.

-### Jupyter notebooks
+### Jupyter notebooks and further details

 The output of each individual step is analyzed in more detail this jupyter [notebook](../../notebooks/boolqa/eval_predictions.ipynb).

+The inner details of the machine reading comprehension for TydiQA are analyzed in more detail in [notebook](../../notebooks/mrc/tydiqa.ipynb).

 The inner details of the evidence classifier are analyzed in more detail in [notebook](../../notebooks/boolqa/evc.ipynb).